markusschloesser/MKS-80_M4L/README.md

 Maxforlive device for controlling the Roland MKS-80 from Ableton / Max for Live

 This is a maxforlive device for the Roland MKS-80.
 With it you can control (nearly) every aspect of the, normally Sysex only, MKS-80 from Live.
-So you can now automate filter cutoff, tweak Envolopes, modulate LFO and fine tune etc.
+So you can now automate filter cutoff, tweak Envelopes, modulate LFO and fine tune etc.
 Please be aware that Sysex was not really supposed to do real-time editing.
 So while you can certainly sweep frequencies etc while playing midi notes, the MKS-80 sometimes stumbles a bit when receiving too much Midi, which can result in a nice swing-y feel, but might not always be intended ;-).

-I have put in a couple of annotations (the lower left window in Live), especially where a parameter is not immediately understandable (I had to abbreviate a lot of parameters like "V2>V1 XMOD depth").
+I have put in a lot of annotations (the lower left window in Live), especially where a parameter is not immediately understandable (I had to abbreviate a lot of parameters like "V2>V1 XMOD depth").
 These annotations are copied from the manual and sometimes edited for clarity.
+Some information would be too much for the annotation window, in this case I used the pop-up hint to explain, for example for the different Key Modes or Assign Modes.

 Any parameter that starts with "F" is for the filter, so for example "F ENV Src" is the parameter to select the source for the filter envelope modulation.
 Anything with "A" is for the VCA/Amp.
-ALL parameters are mapped and can be automated.
+ALL parameters are mapped, properly numbered and can be automated.
 I have also put them in the proper order.
-You can select UPPER or LOWER tone by choosing UPPER etc and then changing the parameter.

 AFAIK this is the first m4l device for the MKS-80 and I love using it with my rev 5.

-Changelog:
+# Changelog:

 1.0 initial release (internal v08)